 composer require --dev drupal/core-dev composer require --dev mglaman/drupal-check

 Note that the drupal/core-dev provides both the drupal/coder and phpunit/phpunit packages.
-However, depending on your setup and/or preferences you might want to install these tools globally.
-In that case, I can highly recommend to take a look at consolidation/cgr.
+However, depending on your setup and preferences, you might want to install these tools globally.
+In that case, I can highly recommend taking a look at consolidation/cgr.

 Enforcing Drupal's coding standards